hambaga/phinguyen.io/content/mighty-mighty-memoization/index.md

 This is what I call **in-class memoization** (not an universal term, don't quote me on this 😛).

-There is one more way to memoize values in this situation (works for both class components and functional components). **If you have an event handler or any value that are not dependent on any of your state or props, you can declare the them outside of the class**.
+There is one more way to memoize values in this situation (works for both class components and functional components). **If you have an event handler or any value that are not dependent on any of your state or props, you can declare them outside of the class**.

 ```js
 const handleLog = () => { // highlight-line